-African Development Bank And Invest In Africa Sign $850,000 Grant Agreement To Boost Inclusive Green Jobs In Ghana And Senegal
+African Development Bank and Invest in Africa Sign $850,000 Grant Agreement to Boost Inclusive Green Jobs in Ghana and Senegal

 Invest in Africa will serve as the implementing partner for the project.
 As a non-profit organization, IIA is dedicated to supporting African SMEs by facilitating market access, developing skills, and improving access to finance.

-FAPA is a multi-donor trust fund that supports technical assistance and capacity building initiatives aligned with the African Development Bank's Private Sector Development Strategy.
-The Government of Japan is FAPA's primary donor.
-Since its inception, FAPA has financed over 100 projects across more than 38 African countries, committing more than $80 million to improve business environments, deepen financial systems, and foster the growth of micro, small, and medium enterprises.
+FAPA is a multi-donor trust fund that supports technical assistance and capacity building initiatives aligned with the African Development Ba’k’s Private Sector Development Strategy.
+The Government of Japan is ’APA’s primary donor.
+Since its inception, FAPA has financed over 100 projects across more than 38 African countries, committing more tha $80 million to improve business environments, deepen financial systems, and foster the growth of micro, small, and medium enterprises.
 FAPA funding allows the Bank to play a more active role in upstream project preparation, thereby strengthening the pipeline of bankable private sector operations.

 Distributed by APO Group on behalf of African Development Bank Group (AfDB).